-University travelers normally shall not be reimbursed for expenses paid on behalf of other persons; however, limited exceptions are permitted such as in the case of co-travelers who are sharing a room.
+University travelers normally shall not be reimbursed for expenses paid on behalf of other persons; however, limited exceptions are permitted (see Section V.H.2.f) such as in the case of co-travelers who are sharing a room.
 Exceptions to this rule, such as supervised group trips, must be approved in advance.
 (See Section V.E.4., Payment of Group Subsistence Expenses, for more information.)